obinnaeye/btcamp20/README.md

 3. aritGeo is a function that checks if a given array is an arithmetic progression, geometric progression or none.

-Just run  'npm install' to get started
+Just run  'npm install' to get started for each function

-The jasmine test is there your test casese.
+The jasmine test is there for your test casese.